kaplayjs/kaplay-site/src/content/guides/en/advanced/animation.md

     interpolation:"spline"
   });
 ```
+We can make the object rotate according to its motion by setting the followMotion option to true.
+Beware that the object requires a rotate component for this to work.
 If we want to assign the same animation to different objects, we can choose the animation to be relative.
 This makes the animation mix the initial state with the animation state.
 ```js
 const obj = add([